pyOpenSci/handbook/organization/how-we-work.md

 pyOpenSci uses Slack to communicate both as paid staff and within our community organization.
 Slack is a valuable tool for both asynchronous, synchronous, and remote communication.

 When communicating internally, Slack is used for informal conversations, notifying other staff members of changes to scheduling, or other non-task-related conversations.
-Conversations related to projects and tasks should be held in the appropirate Asana issue or project.
+Conversations related to projects and tasks should be held in the appropriate Asana issue or project.

 Read more about how pyOpenSci uses Slack on the corresponding [Slack](https://www.pyopensci.org/handbook/community/slack.html) handbook page.